-Last, but not least, we just replaced our travel blender.
-The trusty Vitamix is going to stay at home and we’re now rolling with a Ninja blender.
+This may sound random, but we also replaced our travel blender.
+The trusty Vitamix now stays home and we roll with a Ninja blender.
 Why?

 Our Vitamix pulls 1,650W.
 With our 12V/210 A/H battery system, anything <80% charge while trying to use the blender would make the 2000W inverter error out.
 I decided a lower wattage appliance made more sense.
 At 1000W, the Ninja is perfect and is already facilitating iced smoothies after long rides in the summer heat.

 When we first bought our van, we wanted the rain sensor and variable speed vent fan.
 Too bad I ordered the wrong one… The rain sensor isn’t such a big deal, but only having 3 speed settings – tempest, tornado, and hurricane – created some serious drafts even on the lowest setting.

 Luckily, there’s an upgrade kit that replaces the old kit.
 Pop out a few screws on the original, disconnect some wires, swap wires around until the sparking stops, and *presto* you’ve got a new fan.
 This is a 30 minute project that I’m glad I did.